Volunteer journey mapping: managing experiences with NGOs

 - How to support them with mentally challenging moments?

-How can we thank them for what they’re doing?
+How can we thank volunteers for what they’re doing?

 Most volunteers engage themselves for the pure sake – the only thing they want is to see an effect of the time and passion they invest.
 They truly want to make the world a better place or at least know that they’re doing good on their way towards it.
 This implies that there’s nothing more frustrating than not having those moments of acknowledgment.